hanschrome/LeavesHubWebApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.

+## Setup project

+### 1 - Fill configuration

+In src > environments you will find two files, for development and for production.

+The properties you should fill:

+* api - Endpoint of the API you are consuming.
+Examples: https://api.mysiteweb.com, http://localhost:8000, http://172.17.0.2
+* reCaptchaSiteKey - Captcha code got from [Google recaptcha admin site](https://www.google.com/recaptcha/admin/create).
+Example: 2Ld3jl9gAAAAAHMWDQ9UDsip63s_vdLvYRMyZrkD

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.